 Continuous Recruitment (2023-2024)

 The Department of Chicana and Chicano Studies invites applications for our part-time lecturer pool.
 We accept applications for all areas of our curriculum.
 Please consult the General Catalog for a list of department courses.
 Applicants will remain in the pool for 18 months.

-If interested, submit a letter of application indicating which course you are applying to teach, your professional qualifications to teach it, a full curriculum vitae, two academic letters of recommendation, and a writing sample.
+If interested, submit a letter of application indicating which course you are applying to teach, your professional qualifications to teach it, a full curriculum vitae, and a writing sample.
 Please send these materials to the department’s administrative coordinator, Bertha Hernández [email protected].
 The completed application package will be reviewed by a department committee and applicants will be contacted by email when appropriate.